The Exact Rep Ranges, Exercises To Use (And Avoid), And The Science Behind Lean Legs — Not Bulky Ones

 You can have the perfect leg workout plan, but if your nutrition doesn't align with your goals, you're fighting an uphill battle.

-• Prioritize protein: 0.8-1g per pound of body weight, according to sports nutrition research, to maintain muscle while in a deficit.
-This ensures your body will start burning fat rather than breaking down muscle tissue.
-Check out these powerful protein foods for dieting to optimize your nutrition.
+- Prioritise protein: 0.8–1g per pound of body weight, according to sports nutrition research, to maintain muscle while in a deficit.
+This ensures your body burns fat rather than breaking down muscle tissue.

-• If you're getting bigger despite training correctly, you're likely eating too much.
-Even "clean" food in excess can prevent fat loss and support muscle growth you don't want to lose.
+- If you're getting bigger despite training correctly, you're likely eating too much.
+Even clean food in excess can prevent fat loss and support muscle growth you don't want.

 The "My Thighs Are Still Getting Bigger" Troubleshooting Guide

-If you've implemented everything and your thighs grow despite your best efforts, let's troubleshoot:
+If you've implemented everything and your thighs are still growing, let's troubleshoot:

-• Solution: This is likely temporary inflammation and glycogen storage.
-Give it 6-8 weeks before judging results.
+- Problem: your thighs are getting bigger in the first 2–4 weeks.
+Solution: This is almost certainly temporary inflammation and glycogen storage.
+Give it 6–8 weeks before judging results.

-• Solution: Check your nutrition – you might be in a caloric surplus.
-Also assess whether you're doing too much hypertrophy-range training (8-12 reps).
+- Problem: getting stronger, but your pants are getting tighter in the thighs.
+Solution: check your nutrition — you might be in a caloric surplus.
+Also assess whether you're doing too much hypertrophy-range training (8–12 reps) on quad exercises.

-• Solution: Genetics play a role – women typically store fat in their hips and thighs.
-This requires patience and consistency.
-Consider whether your expectations align with your natural female anatomy.
+- Problem: Upper body results are great, but the lower body won't lean out.
+Solution: Genetics play a role — women typically store fat in their hips and thighs.
+This requires patience.
+Consider whether your expectations align with your natural anatomy.
 Learn more about hormones and weight loss for women.

 Sample Lean Legs Training Split